vkola-lab/skra2024/README.md

-# Subchondral bone length versus bone marrow lesions: Survival models for total knee replacement
+# Survival analysis on subchondral bone length for total knee replacement

 This work is under peer review.